GFQR/nnfit/README.md

     - Loss as a function of epoch
 - Captured standard output from the python

-For each case, multiple runs with different initial conditions are performed, and the experiment with the lowest final loss is automatically selected and visualized.
+For each case, multiple runs with different initial conditions are performed.
+The experiment with the lowest final loss is automatically selected and visualized.

 ## Why This Project

 This project is intended to demonstrate:

-- Understanding of __neural networks beyond library usage__
+- Understanding of neural networks __beyond library usage__
 - Comfort working across __C, Python, and SQL__
 - Experimental rigor (initial conditions, convergence, failure modes)
 - Clean separation between computation, orchestration, and analysis
 - Reproducibility and traceability of ML experiments

 ## How to Run

+First, define the target function and global parameters in `data/config_1st.ini`.
+Then run the Python orchestrator:

 ```
 cd python